 An earlier generation of heraldic beasts had inspired Woodford to create the Queen's Beasts.
 These were the King’s Beasts of Henry VIII that had been commissioned in 1536 in order to celebrate the King's marriage to Jane Seymour.
 These original sculptures were unfortunately destroyed sometime during the late 17th century.
 However, recreations of them can still be seen at the Hampton Court Palace where they line the moat bridge.

-The coins are only available as brilliant uncirculated bullion coins in the single denomination of 1 oz for now.
+The British Platinum Queen's Beasts are only available as brilliant uncirculated bullion coins in the single denomination of 1 oz for now.
 When the first "Lion of England" coin was released, it marked the first time for Britain's Royal Mint to issue a coin out of platinum.

-Mintage of the brilliant uncirculated 1 oz British Queen's Beasts Platinum coins is not capped and according to the current market demand.
+Mintage of the brilliant uncirculated 1 oz Queen's Beasts platinum coins is not capped and according to the current market demand.